Chicago Sukkah Design Festival

 Boys and Girls Clubs of Chicago Rusu-McCartin Club

-Year Completed: 2021 | Project Type: Community Engagement
+Project Type: Consulting, Community Engagement

 Mobile Makers led the community engagement effort on this development in collaboration with Latent Design and Valerio Dewalt Train Associates.
 For years, the site was a large, barren area in need of environmental remediation and investment.
 During the COVID-19 pandemic, Mobile Makers created the engagement strategy and led ten virtual engagement meetings with various stakeholders, including local youth and adults.
 Including the community early in the design phases led to more local buy-in, better relationships with the consultants, and design solutions that met community needs.
 The West Side Boys and Girls Club is the first new construction Boys and Girls Club in nearly 50 years.
 The three-story building provides facilities for local youth to engage in a broad offering of programs that promote leadership development, academic success, and healthy lifestyles.